 mode, where the rendered view cannot be modified but is designed to be

 nicely printed for reporting or presentations.
-The appearance is very
+The appearance is

 uses Graphviz, an open source graph visualization software.